A film festival focussing on the complexity of human relationships set in Shakespeare's city of love Verona, Italy. Does it get any better than this?

 All selected films are also automatically in the running for Producer's Night.

 Producer's Night is an opportunity for independent filmmakers to have their work screened to a private group of elite Hollywood producers.
 For many directors, it could mean their ticket to the mainstream.
-The exclusive screening presented by Cinematory, Tarkovski, and Hollywood producer Bhavani Rao, member of the PGA, will show the best of independent cinema from the past year's film festivals at the Lee Strasberg Theatre and Film Institute in West Hollywood.
+The exclusive screening presented by Cinematory and Tarkovski will show the best of independent cinema from the past year's film festivals at the Lee Strasberg Theatre and Film Institute in West Hollywood.
 The only way to be considered for this by being selected at one of the partner film festivals.
 Verona International Film Festival is a proud partner film festival of Producer's Night.
 More information: www.producersnight.com

 In an added effort to support new and emerging filmmakers, the Verona International Film Festival will offer a free year of access to Videomaker's digital magazine to all filmmakers submitting their work.
 Videomaker Magazine is dedicated to video production, features tips and tricks for shooting and editing, buyer's guides for equipment, and editorial content on the industry of film.
 More information: www.videomaker.com